tendermint/tendermint/test/README.md

 Unit tests have build tag `unit`, and can be run with `make test` (i.e. go test -tags unit).
 Component integration tests have build tag `integration`, and can be run with `make test_integration`.
-All tests, including Docker-based full-system integration tests, can be run with `make test_all`.
+All tests, including Docker-based end-to-end tests, can be run with `make test_all`.

 Running `make all` will build a docker container with local version of tendermint and run the following tests in docker containers: